The Seventh Seal: Reception

+Swedish release and reception

 Upon its original Swedish release, The Seventh Seal was met with a somewhat divided critical response; its cinematography was widely praised, while "Bergman the scriptwriter [was] lambasted."
-The film won the Nastro d'Argento for Best Non-Italian Film in 1961.
 Swedish journalist and critic Nils Beyer, writing for Morgon-tidningen, compared it to Carl Theodor Dreyer's The Passion of Joan of Arc and Day of Wrath.
 While finding Dreyer's films to be superior, he still noted that "it isn't just any director that you feel like comparing to the old Danish master."
 He also praised the usage of the cast, in particular Max von Sydow, whose character he described as "a pale, serious Don Quixote character with a face as if sculpted in wood", and "Bibi Andersson, who appears as if painted in faded watercolours but still can emit small delicious glimpses of female warmth."
 Hanserik Hjertén for Arbetaren started his review by praising the cinematography, but soon went on to describe the film as "a horror film for children" and said that beyond the superficial, it is mostly reminiscent of Bergman's "sophomoric films from the 40s."

+International reception

 Bergman's international reputation, on the other hand, was largely cemented by The Seventh Seal.
 The film ranked 2nd on Cahiers du Cinéma's Top 10 Films of the Year List in 1958.
 Bosley Crowther had only positive things to say in his 1958 review for The New York Times, and praised how the themes were elevated by the cinematography and performances: "the profundities of the ideas are lightened and made flexible by glowing pictorial presentation of action that is interesting and strong.
 Mr. Bergman uses his camera and actors for sharp, realistic effects."
+In 1961, Bergman won the Nastro d'Argento for Director of the Best Foreign Film (Regista del miglior film straniero).
 Film critic Pauline Kael called it "A magically powerful film."